zainabnomi/guide/CONTRIBUTING.md

 To use it, indicate the language after ```.

-For example, the following Markdown
+For ex., the following Markdown

 ```markdown
     ```html